Landric/PANFeed/INSTALL.rst

 Install
 =======

-1. Install dependencies using setup.py
+1. Install dependencies from requirements.txt and apt-requirements.txt
 2. Create local_settings.py in this directory and set up your server specific details::

     DATABASES = {